Easy Potato Salad

 - 3 green onions, diced

-Fill a large pot with cold water, enough to cover the potatoes by 1-2 inches.
-Add the cleaned potatoes and stir in a teaspoon of salt.
+- Fill a large pot with cold water, enough to cover the potatoes by 1-2 inches.
+Clean the potatoes, add them to the pot, and stir in a teaspoon of salt.